gaurisharan/insights-local-ai/README.md

 # Insights AI: Local LLM SQL Assistant

 ## Overview
-Insights AI is a local Streamlit application that leverages a fine-tuned LLM (via LM Studio) and PostgreSQL to translate natural-language problem statements into safe, efficient SQL queries.
+Insights AI is a local Streamlit application that leverages a fine-tuned LLM (via LM Studio) and PostgreSQL to translate natural-language problem statements into safe, efficient and executable SQL queries.
+You can use this to directly get results from your data through natural language input without the need of writing SQL queries.
 It follows core system-prompting principles to ensure accuracy and performance. it also has the option to dsiplay Plotly-based graphs and plots as and when needed.

 ## Key Features

 - **Natural-Language to SQL**: Converts user prompts into pure, single-line PostgreSQL queries without extraneous labels or explanations
-- **No internet access needed**: ensuring data privacy
+- **No internet access needed**: Ensuring data privacy
 - **Schema-Aware Generation**: Embeds table and column definitions in the prompt for context
 - **Query Safety**: Enforces rules to prevent destructive commands (no `DROP`, `DELETE`), uses `ILIKE` for case-insensitive matching
 - **Automated Formatting**: Post-processes LLM output to correct spacing, restore string literals, and append wildcards